Islandora/islandora_videojs/modules/islandora_videojs_hls/README.md

 ## Installation

-Before enabling the module, the [videojs-contrib-hls.min.js](https://github.com/videojs/videojs-contrib-hls/releases) plugin should be placed in a folder called `videojs_contrib_hls` in your site's libraries folder.
+Before enabling the module, the [videojs-contrib-hls.min.js](https://github.com/videojs/videojs-contrib-hls/releases) plugin should be placed in a folder called `videojs-contrib-hls` in your site's libraries folder.

 After that, enable the module as usual; see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.